vinli/docs/web/platform-services/device-service.rst

 Device Service
 ---------------

 The root element in all interaction with the Vinli platform is the Device.
 Each Vinli device has an associated Device ID by which it is referred to within the platform.
-However, before your application can access any data or perform any actions on a Device, it must be authorized by the owner of the device.
+However, before your application can access any data or perform any actions on a Device, it must be authorized by the owner of the Device.

 List all Devices